 What are the benefits of an LMS?

-The ultimate goal of a successful LMS is to simplify the internal educational procedures for an organization and provide convenience to both administrators and students.
-It gives organizations an easily maintainable infrastructure that completely streamlines eLearning initiatives.
+The best LMS platforms simplify internal educational procedures for organizations and provide convenience to both administrators and students.
+They give organizations an easily maintainable infrastructure that streamlines eLearning initiatives.

-Unlimited access - eLearning materials are always available to your workforce, regardless of their location.
+Unlimited access - eLearning materials are always available to your workforce, members, or constituents regardless of time of day and location.

-Increased productivity - All employees have busy work schedules, and traditional training often interferes with these priorities.
-Through an LMS, staff can learn at their own pace and complete courses on their own time.
+Increased productivity - Everyone has a busy schedule, and traditional education often interferes with other priorities.
+Through an LMS, employees and members can learn at their own pace and complete courses on their own time.

-Cost-effective - The LMS eliminates venue rentals, travel, materials, and catering.
+Cost-effective - LMS systems eliminate venue rentals, travel, materials, and catering.

-Instantaneous content deployment -The minute of new announcement hits, your company can create and deploy meaningful content, keeping employees informed and your organization compliant.
+Instantaneous content deployment -The minute a new announcement hits, your organization can create and deploy meaningful content, keeping employees and members informed and your organization compliant.

-Streamlined onboarding process - Training new employees is faster and easier with an LMS.
-The software will quickly get new hires up to speed on your organization’s vision, mission, and goals, so that they can add value immediately.
+Streamlined onboarding process - Training new employees and volunteers is faster and easier with an LMS.
+The software will quickly get them up to speed on your organization’s vision, mission, and goals, so that they can add value immediately.

-Educate every employee - eLearning with an LMS ensures that everyone is retaining the same information and reaching everyone at once.
+Educate every employee and volunteer - eLearning with an LMS ensures that everyone is retaining the same information and reaching everyone at once.

 What features should every LMS have?

 The most integral feature of an LMS should be the ability to create content, organize it, deliver to an audience, enroll students, and monitor and assess performance standards.
-To expand, other features of a modern LMS include:
+Other features of a modern LMS include:

-Mobile learning - Create and distribute training content online and students can access via desktop or on a smartphone, tablet, laptop or mobile device.
+Mobile learning - Create and distribute training content online so learners can access material via desktop or on a smartphone, tablet, laptop or mobile device.

-Social learning - Through communities, learners can share knowledge by utilizing peer-to-peer learning.
+Social learning - Online communities let learners share knowledge and utilize peer-to-peer learning.

-Language localization - The language localization feature breaks down language barriers as administrators and students can access an LMS in their native language.
+Language localization - Break down language barriers and expand your potential audience by letting administrators and learners access LMS courses in their native language.

-Content management- Unique LMS features include the ability to help administrators and employers craft excellent content, regardless of experience.
+Content management- User-friendly content tools help administrators and employers create compelling courses regardless of their technical expertise.
 Some learning management systems even come with a content library feature, making the process of generating courses seamless.

 One of the most critical aspects of an LMS is the ability to track and monitor learner progress in real time.
 An LMS automates every aspect of learning including attendance, grades, and displays data immediately to assist with strategic initiatives and high-level business goals.